← Work

 That alone changed everything.

 The first version did not ship a product.
-It shipped peace of mind.
+It shipped clarity — and clarity ended the arguments.

 As I kept using the system, the same thought kept returning.
 If I had faced these challenges and solved them in a structured way, then other gaming lounge owners were going through the same thing.
 The notebook was not a Nairobi problem or a small-business problem.
 It was an industry-wide gap.